ICE Is Using Zero-Click Spyware That Reads Your Encrypted Messages — Here's What You Need to Know

 Step 5: Persistence

-Advanced implants like Graphite are designed to survive phone restarts and, in some configurations, even factory resets — though the latter has not been definitively confirmed for Graphite specifically.
+Advanced implants like Graphite are designed to survive phone restarts and, in some configurations, even factory resets, though the latter has not been definitively confirmed for Graphite specifically.

 📎 Source Link: Citizen Lab — University of Toronto's Munk School, Interdisciplinary Research on Spyware

-What Can You Actually Do to Protect Yourself?
+What Can You Actually Do to Protect Yourself.

-I want to be honest here: if you are specifically targeted by a nation-state using Graphite, there is no consumer-grade solution that provides complete protection.
-Zero-click attacks that exploit unknown vulnerabilities are, by definition, defenses that haven't been built yet.
+I want to be honest here.
+If you are specifically targeted by a nation-state using Graphite, there is no consumer-grade solution that provides complete protection.

 Keep everything updated, always.
 When security vulnerabilities are discovered, developers release patches.
-Keeping your iOS or Android operating system and all apps current is the single most impactful thing you can do — it closes the known exploits that spyware depends on.
+Keeping your iOS or Android operating system and all apps current is the single most impactful thing you can do.
+It closes the known exploits that spyware depends on.

 Enable Lockdown Mode if you're on iPhone.
 Apple introduced Lockdown Mode specifically for people at elevated risk of sophisticated attacks.
 It dramatically restricts certain phone functions to minimize the attack surface.
-It's not for everyday users — it does limit functionality — but it's worth knowing exists.
+It does limit functionality, but it's worth knowing it exists.

 The Bigger Picture: Why This Is About More Than ICE

 It would be easy to frame this as a story about one agency and one tool.

 But the reason the ICE-Graphite disclosure has generated such intense reaction from privacy advocates isn't really about ICE specifically.

-It's about the normalization of a category of technology that fundamentally undermines the architecture of digital privacy that hundreds of millions of people depend on every single day.
-When governments — even democratic ones with the best intentions — deploy zero-click spyware domestically, several things happen that are hard to walk back.
+It's about the normalization of a category of technology that fundamentally undermines the digital privacy architecture that hundreds of millions of people depend on every day.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 Q1: Does ICE currently have the ability to read my WhatsApp messages?

-If you are not a target of a specific ICE investigation, the practical answer is almost certainly no. Deploying Graphite is resource-intensive and reserved for specific, high-value targets.
+If you are not a target of a specific ICE investigation, the practical answer is almost certainly no. Deploying Graphite is resource-intensive and reserved for specific high-value targets.
 That said, ICE has not disclosed the full criteria for who can be targeted, which is one of the core concerns lawmakers have raised.

 Q2: Is Signal safer than WhatsApp against spyware like Graphite?